 Voices of Music, Il Giardino Armonico (The Harmonious Garden) and L’Arpeggiata versions of Tarquinio Merula’s Ciaccona, Op.12 No.20 (first published in 1637).

-Tarquinio Merula’s vibrant and imaginative version of the Ciaccona dance is marked by fiery twists and turns, yet it has a surprisingly sweet and sonorous conclusion.
+Fiery twists and turns mark Tarquinio Merula’s vibrant and imaginative version of the Ciaccona dance, yet it has a surprisingly sweet and sonorous conclusion.
 Live video from the San Francisco Early Music Ensemble Voices of Music Capriccio Stravagante Concert 2008, performed on original instruments.

-A beautiful video from “Il Giardino Armonico: Music of the Italian Baroque (2000)”, Paul Fenkart.
+A beautiful video from “Il Giardino Armonico: Music of the Italian Baroque (2000)”, by Paul Fenkart.

 Il Giardino Armonico performing ‘Ciaccona’ by Tarquinio Merula